EvelynSubarrow/Eagle/README.md

 ## Licences
 * GPLv3
-* `tiploc.json` can be used either under the same GPLv3, or the more restrictive Creative Commons BY-NC-SA, 4.0
+* `tiploc.json` can be used either under the same GPLv3, or CC BY-SA 3.0
 * `tocs.json` - see above
+* `/codes/*` - Primarily based on tables in the NROD wiki, licenced under CC BY-SA 3.0
+* Train diagram licences and attributions are contained in `images.json`

 ## tiploc.json
 * `tiploc.json` is based on reference data published by Network Rail, National Rail Enquiries, and the Department for Transport.
 None of these organisations are affiliated with this project.
 ## tocs.json
 * `tocs.json` is based solely on reference data from National Rail Enquiries.
+## Other JSON
+* All other data in /codes/ is based on tables in the NROD wiki

 ## Using Eagle
 You'll need an email address and password for a Network Rail open data account.
 You can sign up